pysal/spaghetti/README.md

 Examples
 -----------
 The following examples can be launched individually as interactive binders from the links on their respective pages.
 Additional examples can be found in the [Tutorials](https://pysal.org/spaghetti/tutorials.html) section of the documentation.
+See the [`pysal/notebooks`](http://pysal.org/notebooks) project for a [`jupyter-book`](https://github.com/choldgraf/jupyter-book) version of this repository.
 * [Network Representation](https://pysal.org/spaghetti/notebooks/Basic_spaghetti_tutorial.html)
 * [Spatial Network Analysis](https://pysal.org/spaghetti/notebooks/Advanced_spaghetti_tutorial.html)
 * [Optimal Facility Location](https://pysal.org/spaghetti/notebooks/Use_case-facility_location.html)